 Kidney cancer varies with each patient; some have no symptoms in the early stages.
 People with these symptoms should consult their physician:

 - Blood in the urine

 - Unexplained weight loss

 - Loss of appetite

 - Tumor calcification on X-ray

 - Abdominal, side or lower back mass

 Tips for Prevention

-Kidney cancer, depending on the stage, may be treated by a team of specialists, including medical oncologists, radiation oncologists, and urologists.
-Treatment options vary widely depending on the cancer’s stage and the patient’s overall health.
-Treatment options include removing part or all of the kidney, radiation therapy, targeted therapy, immunotherapy, and chemotherapy.
+Kidney cancer, depending on the stage, may be treated by a team of specialists including medical oncologists, radiation oncologists, surgeons, and urologists.
+Treatment options vary widely depending on the cancer’s type, stage, and the patient’s overall health.
+Treatment options include removing part or all of the kidney, chemotherapy, immunotherapy, radiation therapy, biological therapy, and targeted therapy.
 Many patients receive a combination of treatments.

-Source: American Cancer Society, Kidney Cancer Association, National Cancer Institute, and Texas Cancer Registry
+Source: American Cancer Society, Kidney Cancer Association, National Cancer Institute